Home

 I'd call Silestone and see what they recommend.
 All Silestone is polished at the factory, so they will have the best info on what needs to be done.

-The lighter Silestone colors seem to be more susceptible to staining and damage for some reason unknown to me.
+The lighter Silestone countertop colors seem to be more susceptible to staining and damage for some reason unknown to me.

-You should be able to get it repolished, but it will take a pro to do it.
+You should be able to get it re-polished, but it will take a pro to do it.
 Consult Silestone first.

-Comments for
+Comments for Sealing Silestone

 Click here to add your own comments